col-1002/OSEP-Notes/Modules/Module 7. AMSI bypass.md

 If input is: `AmsiUtils` then *AmsiScanBuffer()* returns the value 32768 equal malicious
 If input is: `AmsiUtils` then *AmsiScanBuffer()* returns the value 1 equal non-malicious

-## Bypassing AMS with String Manipulation
+## Bypassing AMSI with String Manipulation
 This technique is called **String Manipulation**

 1. String concatenation: (`"amsi" and "Utils"`)